cgat-developers/ruffus/doc/why_ruffus.rst

 .. _design.why_ruffus:

 ###############################
-Why *Ruffus*?
+Who is *Ruffus*?
 ###############################

 **Cylindrophis ruffus** is the name of the
-`red-tailed pipe snake <http://en.wikipedia.org/wiki/Cylindrophis_ruffus>`_ (bad python-y pun) which can be found in `Hong Kong <http://www.discoverhongkong.com/eng/index.html>`_ where the original author comes from.
+`red-tailed pipe snake <http://en.wikipedia.org/wiki/Cylindrophis_ruffus>`_ (bad python-y pun) which can be found in `Hong Kong <http://www.discoverhongkong.com/eng/index.html>`_ where the author Leo Goodstadt comes from.

 *Ruffus* is a shy creature, and pretends to be a cobra or a `banded krait  <http://en.wikipedia.org/wiki/File:Bandedkrait.jpg>`__ by putting up its red tail and ducking its